UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 She trailed off a bit.
 And then continued to hum.

 I stood up and stretched my back.
 I had a good time tonight.
 Maybe another day or two wouldn't hurt.
-Orientation doesn't start until next Wednesday.
+Orientation doesn't start until next Friday.
 Who knows; maybe I can get some ice cream again, But really, I think I might need a bit more of Aunt Bethany's stories and her brash and loud commentary before I start the next leg.
+And maybe she needs me too.